openmrs/openmrs-contrib-android-client/README.md

 This project was also selected for Google Summer of Code 2019.
 More details can be found on the [Project Wiki Page](https://wiki.openmrs.org/pages/viewpage.action?pageId=216367730).

-It was been selected as a candidate for Google Summer of Code 2017.
+It was selected as a candidate for Google Summer of Code 2017.
 Please visit the [Project Wiki Page](https://wiki.openmrs.org/display/projects/OpenMRS+Android+Client+Feature+Parity+and+Improvements+-+GSoC+2017) for more details.

 The project was also a part of GSoC 2016, the details of which can be seen in the [GSoC_2016.md](GSoC_2016.md) file.

 # Development
 We use JIRA to track issues and monitor project development.
 Refer to this link to view all issues and project summary: [Android Client JIRA](https://issues.openmrs.org/browse/AC).
-To get started contributing, try working on [introductory issues](https://issues.openmrs.org/issues/?filter=17165) in JIRA and check out [OpenMRS Pull Request Tips](https://wiki.openmrs.org/display/docs/Pull+Request+Tips).
+To start contributing, try working on [introductory issues](https://issues.openmrs.org/issues/?filter=17165) in JIRA and check out [OpenMRS Pull Request Tips](https://wiki.openmrs.org/display/docs/Pull+Request+Tips).
 Also, before creating a pull request, please run code review tools (Lint) and all tests.

 ### Code Style
 The coding conventions used by OpenMRS are outlined [here](https://wiki.openmrs.org/display/docs/Developer+How-To+Setup+And+Use+IntelliJ#DeveloperHow-ToSetupAndUseIntelliJ-SetupCodeStyleAndFormatForOpenMRS).
 These can be applied to Android Studio by following the steps given below.
 1. Install [Eclipse Code Formatter](https://github.com/krasa/EclipseCodeFormatter) plugin in Android studio
 	I. Go to `Settings` > `Preferences` > `Plugins`
 	II.
-Select Marketplace and searh for the plugin by name.
+Select Marketplace and search for the plugin by name.
 	Then install it
 2. Copy the required [XML](https://github.com/openmrs/openmrs-core/blob/master/tools/src/main/resources/eclipse/OpenMRSFormatter.xml)
 3. Go to `Settings` > `Eclipse Code Formatter` and import the XML created in previous step